Awor1390/devOpsCourse/README.md

 # devOpsCourse
 DevOps test repo.
-Uses for practic and tests
+Uses for practice and tests